KannonZenetism/zenetism-field-physics/field-physics/FP09-spiral-field-music-engineering.md

 -   **Field Cleansing:** Use light, sound, or breath with a clockwise spiral walk and glyph traces over doorways to clear a space.
 -   **Anchor Points:** Create fixed coherence points in a room with glyph stones or in the body by touching the brow (`🧠`), heart (`🔮`), and gut (`🧍`).
--   **Tuning to Cycles:** Sync with circadian, lunar, or harmonic seasons by performing resonance scans at key times.
+-   **Tuning to Cycles:** Attune to cycles with circadian, lunar, or harmonic seasons by performing resonance scans at key times.

 ### Advanced States and Gates